tremblay717/Calculator/README.md

 <h1>Calculator Project</h1>
-This is a project from Odin Project Foundations Path Basic calculator that contains JavaScript functions for all of the basic math operators you typically find on simple calculators,
+This is a small project from the Odin Project Foundations Path Curriculum Basic calculator that contains JavaScript functions for all of the basic math operators you typically find on simple calculators,
 <ul>
 <li>add</li>